spike0en/awesome-nothing/README.md

 ---

 ##### Glyph Matrix Toys
 A collection of Glyph Matrix Toys by the community.
-Additionally check out [Nothing Playground](https://playground.nothing.tech/) for more interesting stuff!

 - [BetterBattery by pzmuV1517](https://github.com/PzmuV1517/BetterBatery) - An Advanced Glyph Matrix battery visualization.
 - [BetterClock by Snakehater](https://github.com/Snakehater/betterclock) - This toy features a multifunctional display that includes a clock, battery status, charging animation and icon, a DND, and a toggle for the same with a back button.